daerlnaxe/mattermost-plugin-flowwatcher/README.md

 <br>

 ## Todo
+- [ ] Split for json format and work with normalization, perhaps stop to use gofeed fot this, it depends of the result for images.
+- [ ] Add a managing based on image like if no image try banner
+- [ ] Add a managing based on content like if no summary try description
 - [ ] Donner un nom aux flux
 - [ ] Voir si on peut créer des formulaires, je pense que ça sera plus simple.
 - [ ] A Cleaner based on a word